Black Hawk (Sauk leader): Tour of the East

 Following the war, with most of the British Band killed and the rest captured or disbanded, the defeated Black Hawk was held in captivity at Jefferson Barracks near Saint Louis, Missouri together with Neapope, White Cloud, and eight other leaders.
 After eight months, in April 1833 they were taken east, as ordered by U.S. President Andrew Jackson.
 The men were taken by steamboat, carriage, and railroad, and met with large crowds wherever they went.
 Jackson wanted them to be impressed with the power of the United States.
 Once in Washington, D.C., they met with Jackson and Secretary of War Lewis Cass.
 Afterward, they were delivered to their final destination, prison at Fortress Monroe in Hampton, Virginia.
 They were held only a few weeks at the prison, during which they posed for portraits by different artists.

 On June 5, 1833, the men were sent west by steamboat on a circuitous route that took them through many large cities.
-Again, the men were a spectacle everywhere they went, and were greeted by huge crowds of people in cities such as Baltimore, Philadelphia and New York,.
+Again, the men were a spectacle everywhere they went, and were greeted by huge crowds of people in cities such as Baltimore, Philadelphia and New York.
 In the west, closer to the battle sites and history of conflict, the reception was much different.
 For instance, in Detroit, a crowd burned and hanged effigies of the prisoners.

 Early autobiography by Native American

 Near the end of his captivity in 1833, Black Hawk told his life story to Antoine LeClaire, a government interpreter.
 Edited by the local reporter J.B.
 Patterson, Black Hawk's account was one of the first Native American autobiographies published in the U.S. The book immediately became a best seller and has gone through numerous editions.
 In its time, it was not without controversy.
 Thomas Ford, governor of Illinois, disliked Black Hawk, Le Claire, and George Davenport, and believed that Black Hawk had little to do with the writing of his autobiography, dismissing the book as a "catch-penny publication."

+The doubt surrounding the work’s authenticity is more than merited as the words were dictated by Black Hawk, translated into English by LeClaire, and written into manuscript form by Patterson.
+It is worth noting that both LeClaire and Patterson swore and signed a document verifying the authenticity of the work.
+Furthermore, Judge James Hall stated that Black Hawk had told him the autobiography was authentic.

+In 1882, John B. Patterson released a new edition of the Black Hawk autobiography which included various changes to the wording and new material.
+This edition is often discredited due to the changes made indicating it was not what Black Hawk said word for word.
+A notable example of a difference in wording across editions is: "...by the utter annihilation, if possible, of all of their race (1833 edition)" vs "...by the utter annihilation, if possible, of the last remnant of their tribe (1882 edition)."